 Azolla is unique because it is one of the fastest growing plants on the planet – yet it does not need any soil to grow.
 Unlike almost all other plants, Azolla is able to get its nitrogen fertilizer directly from the atmosphere.
 That means that it is able to produce biofertilizer, livestock feed, food and biofuel exactly where they are needed and, at the same time, draw down large amounts of CO2 from the atmosphere, thus helping to reduce the threat of climate change.

 Azolla and Anabaena – the Perfect Marriage

-Each partner gives something to the other in this Perfect Marriage.
-Because oxygen is poisonous to cyanobacteria, Azolla provides an oxygen-free environment for Anabaena within its leaves.
-In return, Anabaena sequesters nitrogen directly from the atmosphere which then becomes available for Azolla’s growth, freeing it from the soil that is needed by most other land plants for their nitrogen fertilization.
+Each partner gives something to the other in this perfect marriage.
+Azolla provides a protective environment for Anabaena within its leaves.
+In return, Anabaena sequesters nitrogen directly from the atmosphere which then becomes available for Azolla’s growth, freeing it from the soil so that it can grow rapidly free-floating on water.

-The oldest Azolla fossils are more than 70 million years old, representing the remains of plants that lived during the Late Cretaceous Period when dinosaurs roamed the earth.
+The oldest Azolla fossils are more than 80 million years old, representing the remains of plants that lived during the Late Cretaceous Period.
 They occur in sediments that were deposited in quiescent freshwater bodies, such as lakes, ponds and sluggish rivers, identical to those inhabited by modern Azolla.